 Meningococcal disease is a bacterial infection that can lead to serious illnesses including meningitis and sepsis.
 Early symptoms can be similar to influenza (the flu) but quickly get much worse.
 Meningococcal disease can be treated with antibiotics.
 Early treatment is very important.
 Don't wait – take action!

 - Meningococcal disease can lead to serious infections including meningitis (inflammation of the brain membranes) and sepsis (blood poisoning or septicaemia).
-These illnesses can develop quickly over a few hours and can cause serious disability or even death, so it’s important to get medical help immediately.
+These illnesses can develop quickly and can cause serious disability or even death.

 - Common symptoms of meningococcal disease include sudden fever, a high fever, headache, sleepiness, joint and muscle pains.
-If you have these symptoms, seek urgent medical attention.
+If you have these symptoms, get urgent medical attention.

-- Those most at risk are babies and young children under 5 years, teenagers and young adults, people with weakened immune systems, people living in shared accommodation such as halls of residence (university), boarding school and hostels, and those living in overcrowded housing.
+- Those most at risk are babies and young children under 5 years, teenagers and young adults, people with weakened immune systems or living in shared accommodation or overcrowded housing.

-- Meningococcal disease is treated with antibiotics.
-It cannot be treated at home – it’s important to seek medical help immediately.
+- Meningococcal disease is treated with antibiotics – it cannot be treated at home.

 What is meningococcal disease?

 Meninogococcal disease is caused by meningococcal bacteria.
 There are several different types of meningococcal bacteria including A, B, C, Y and W. Most cases are caused by the B type.
-W type is the second most common and is the cause of the current outbreak in Northland (2018/2019).
+W type is the second most common and is the cause of the outbreak in Northland 2018/2019.